Tips for Increasing Your Profits with Gift Certificates

 • the certificate’s unique number – on your computer or by hand, print a unique number (101, 102, 103, etc., or whatever numbering works for you) on each certificate’s bottom corner, so each can be individually accounted for.

-See also Agile and Scrum Certification Training
+See also Certification Myths Busted

 When you sell the certificate, you should write the dollar amount and expiration date (if any) on the certificate yourself, and then have the person purchasing the certificate fill out the To and From lines, so it will be in their own handwriting for the recipient to see.
 Then enter the certificate’s information in your log.